AI4HealthUOL/CausalConceptTS/README.md

-This is the official repository for the paper Explaining Time Series Classification Predictions via Causal Attributions
+This is the official repository for the paper Explaining Time Series Classification Predictions via Causal Attributions.